openshift/training/beta-3-setup.md

 **Note: HTTPS will *not* work for this example because the form submission was written with HTTP links.
 Be sure to use HTTP. **

+### Placing Your App (Optional)
+If you want this app to run in the "primary" region, you'll have to edit the deployment configuration like you did previously.
+If you move your database after you've added data to it, your data will be lost.
+Do you know why?

 ## Creating and Wiring Disparate Components
 Quickstarts are great, but sometimes a developer wants to build up the various